ircluzar/BrokenNes/image-project.md

 This document defines the specs, design, and tasks to generate minimal, abstract SVG “chip” images for every core (CPU, PPU, APU, Clock; shaders optional).
 The images will be embedded directly in code via a SvgFactory to avoid extra asset files.

+### Status (2025-08-24)
+- SvgFactory implemented with all CPU/PPU/APU/CLOCK variants from the spec; each SVG fits 212×130 and uses an {ACCENT} token.
+- Renderer integration complete: inline SVG injected when available; dashed placeholder remains as fallback.
+- Accent color is driven by rating (uses the card border color), applied per render.
+- Domain wiring added in `Cores.razor` so lookups resolve for CPU/PPU/APU/CLOCK/SHADER.
+- Visual QA and shader “chip” motifs remain optional/pending.

 ### Objectives
 - Derive exact image slot specs from the existing card generator.
 - Define a simple, consistent SVG style that scales well within the card.